qbzzt/etherdocs/paper_wallet/readme.md

 JavaScript method of storing time), divides it by sixteen, and takes the reminder.
 This number (zero to fifteen) is random because humans don't have the ability to time their clicks that accurately.
 Each click gives us four bits of randomness.

-The calculation we use to figure out the mnemonic and address requires over 120 bits of randomness, so we need over thirty clicks.
+The calculation we use to figure out the mnemonic and address requires at least 128 bits of randomness, so we need thirty two clicks.

 ## The Code